TaygaHoshi/tt-project/Lists/List of Weapons - Two Handed.md

 + Aptitude: Strength
 + (Passive) Unsteady Aiming
 	+ Unless you use Improved Aiming, your projectile attacks with bows have a -2 penalty on precision rolls.
-	+ Does not affect prepared actions.
 + (Projectile) Shoot
-	+ Range: 15 meters.
+	+ Range: 15 meters
 	+ Deals 24 damage.
 + (Projectile) Multishot
 	+ This attack's precision rolls are made against Evasion.
 	+ Deals 12 damage.
 Potency bonus to damage is doubled for this attack.
 	+ Hits all creatures in 15 squares in a cone shape in front of you.
 + (Prepared) (Projectile) Half-drawn Shot
-	+ Range: 5 meters.
+	+ Range: 5 meters
 	+ Ignores weapon precision.
-	+ Attack the next foe who moves into, within or out of this weapon's range.
+	+ Attack the next foe who moves into, within or out of this attack's range.
 	+ Deals 10 damage.

 ## Crossbow
 + Aptitude: Strength
 + (Passive) Unsteady Aiming
 	+ Unless you use Improved Aiming, your projectile attacks with bows have a -2 penalty on precision rolls.
-	+ Does not affect prepared actions.
 + (Projectile) Shoot
-	+ Range: 10 meters.
+	+ Range: 10 meters
 	+ Deals 24 damage.
 	+ Pierces 50% armor.
 + (Projectile) Pinning Shot
-	+ Range: 10 meters.
+	+ Range: 10 meters
 	+ This attack's precision roll is made against Constitution.
 	+ Deals 12 damage.
 Potency bonus to damage is doubled for this attack.
 	+ Slows the target for (1 + POW/4) rounds.
 + (Prepared) Crossbow Bash
-	+ Ignores weapon damage and precision.
+	+ Ignores weapon precision.
-	+ Try to interrupt the next foe who attempts to perform a weapon attack or cast a spell within melee range.
-Make a precision roll.
-If you succeed, they are interrupted, and their action fails.
+	+ Attack the next foe who moves into or out of melee range.
+	+ Deals 10 damage.

 ## Shortbow
 + Aptitude: Strength
 + (Passive) Unsteady Aiming
 	+ Unless you use Improved Aiming, your projectile attacks with bows have a -2 penalty on precision rolls.
-	+ Does not affect prepared actions.
 + (Projectile) Shoot
-	+ Range: 10 meters.
+	+ Range: 10 meters
 	+ Deals 20 damage.
 + (Projectile) Shoot Vitals
-	+ Range: 10 meters.
+	+ Range: 10 meters
 	+ This attack's precision roll is made against Constitution.
 	+ Ignores weapon damage.
 	+ Applies 3 rounds of bleeding on hit.